Thailand scrambles to prevent humanitarian disaster from floods

 Economists are cutting forecasts for economic growth this year because of the floods but say reconstruction work will push up demand eventually, especially early next year.

 Nearly 200 factories, including one run by Japanese car maker Honda, closed in Ayutthaya because of flooding.
-The Rojana estate in Ayutthaya, run by Rojana Industrial Park Pcl, was flooded after a wall of sandbags collapsed.
+The Rojana estate in Ayutthaya, run by Rojana Industrial Park Pcl (ROJNA.BK), was flooded after a wall of sandbags collapsed.

 The commerce ministry said on Friday it had slashed its forecast for the main rice crop, which farmers are just starting to bring in, to 21 million tonnes from 25 million because of the flooding.